Nervosys/Botnix/pkgs/applications/science/math/sage/README.md

 ## The sage build is broken

-First you should find out which change to nixpkgs is at fault (if you don't already know).
+First you should find out which change to botpkgs is at fault (if you don't already know).
 You can use `git-bisect` for that (see the manpage).

 If the build broke as a result of a package update, try those solutions in order: